Executive Summary

 - Data sensitivity (regulatory or competitive requirements)

-- Latency requirements (<100ms response times)
+- Latency requirements (sub-100ms response times)

 - Existing infrastructure (data center capacity available)

-- Long-term commitment (3+ year roadmap)
+- Long-term commitment (3+ year AI roadmap)

 When to Choose Hybrid